remirobert/RRMessageController/README.md

 [![Platform](https://img.shields.io/cocoapods/p/RRMessageController.svg?style=flat)](http://cocoadocs.org/docsets/RRMessageController)

 RRMessageController is a UIViewController, allows you to write a message with photos as attachment.
 A messages UI for iPhone.
 Support text && image.
+Works with all custom Keyboard for iOS 8.

 <br>
 <p align="center">